There are occasions where you may be charged for lamp collections, these are outlined in the Recolight Service Level Agreement.

 We can do this because we are a not for profit company, funded by our Members in the lighting industry.

-For signed up Recolight lamp collection points, we can collect and recycle general WEEE too – providing you with a complete WEEE service.
+For a small competitive cost, we collect and recycle general WEEE and batteries too – providing you with a complete WEEE service.

 WEEE that we collect